 Correct Answer: B

-When management finally arrive they inform Mark that work on this project is way behind schedule and assigns him to his area immediately.
+When management finally arrives they inform Mark that work on this project is way behind schedule and assigns him to his area immediately.
 He should:

 a.
 Proceed to his designated area and start working immediately.

 b.
 Ask a colleague if there’s any hazard he should be aware of.

 c.
 Request a site induction as he’ll need some basic information to carry out his work safely.

 d.
 Visit different parts of the site on his own to familiarize himself with the different areas.